20 Results: rhythm

 - Audio Interviews

 Norris is a life-long musician, rhythmologist, and researcher of consciousness.
 Founder of LucidDrum.com, he promotes hand drumming as an embodied, transformative practice.
 Norris is also a doctoral student in East-West Psychology at CIIS, researching "sonic mysticism" and "rhythm psychology."
-He is on staff at IONS helping with communications.

 Sound is the breath of life, the heart of this ever-evolving symphony – musical vibrations pulsing through us like blood.
 Together, Vedic and Orisha traditions lay a firm foundation for understanding the soteriology of sound.
 At the root of each of these practices are the ideas that direct and immediate transformation can occur through sound and that it is all held within community.

 Starhawk is one of the most respected voices in modern earth-based spirituality.
 She is also well-known as a global justice activist and organizer, whose work and writings have inspired many to action.
 She is the author or coauthor of ten books, including The Spiral Dance: A Rebirth of the Ancient Religion of the Great Goddess, long considered the essential text for the Neo-Pagan movement, and the now-classic ecotopian novel The Fifth Sacred Thing.
 Starhawk's newest book is The Earth Path: Grounding Your Spirit in the Rhythms of Nature.

 The value of chaos and disorder in human life and the paradoxical unity of opposites have been repeatedly affirmed by an impressive array of individuals from various walks of life – scientists, mathematicians, physicians, nurses, psychologists, philosophers, poets, writers, musicians, artists, theologians, saints, and sinners.
 They tell us that chaos and disorder are as essential as harmony and coherence in a fulfilled life, and in emerging science as well.